krshrimali/DCGAN-CelebA-PyTorch-CPP/README.md

 ## Steps to Follow

 Note: This project requires OpenCV built from source.
+Make sure you also have Pillow (to save animation), NumPy, Matplotlib for running files in utils/ folder.

 1. Create a build directory: `mkdir build/`
 2. Configure your CMake: `cmake -DCMAKE_PREFIX_PATH=<absolute path to libtorch> ..`